-I started shooting LE with a Hoya ND400 (9 stops) and I was stacking it in the beginning with a ND8 (3 stops) and a polarizing filter to add some density (the polarizing filter cuts around 1.5-2 stops of light).
-Later on I would use a B+W 106 (6 stops) instead of the ND8 so I can get longer exposures.
+I started shooting long exposure with a Hoya ND400 (9 stops) and I was stacking it in the beginning with an ND8 (3 stops) and a polarizing filter to add some density (the polarizing filter cuts around 1.5-2 stops of light).
+Later on, I would use a B+W 106 (6 stops) instead of the ND8 so I can get longer exposures.
 You can see below what a difference there is between my first set up and the Firecrest IRND 16.

-I didn’t have this issue when shooting with square filters, but the circular ones are more practical in many cases so it is good to know that now we can combine practicality with such a slim filter and not worry about vignetting.
+I didn’t have this issue when shooting with square filters, but the circular ones can be more practical in many cases, especially when speed is important. so it is good to know that now we can combine practicality with such a slim filter and not worry about vignetting.

-Another thing to keep in mind and be careful about, when you use circular filters, is not to screw them too tightly so they don’t get stuck on the lens and you can’t take them out.
-Especially with such a slim filter it can be a serious issue to take out a stuck filter even if you use the special clamps that exist for this purpose.
+Another thing to keep in mind and be careful about, when you use circular filters, is not to screw them too tight so they don’t get stuck on the lens and you can’t take them out.
+Especially with such a slim filter, it can be a serious issue to take out a stuck filter even if you use the special clamps that exist for this purpose.

-I wanted to test the Firecrest 16 Stops ND Filter in different conditions and at different times of day to see in a more objective way how they behave and how the results differ from each other.
+I have tested the Firecrest 16 Stops Formatt-Hitech ND Filter in different conditions and at different times of day to see in a more objective way how they behave and how the results differ from each other.

 One of the first conclusion was one that I was expecting at, namely that there is no vignetting when shooting with the filter attached and this is because its thickens is only 5.5 mm.